meteor/guide/content/mobile.md

 To avoid this, we try to detect faulty versions and revert to the last known good version when this happens.
 The way detection works is that we expect all `Meteor.startup()` callbacks to complete within a set period of time.
 If this doesn't happen we consider the version faulty and will rollback the update.
 Unless the version on the server has been updated in the meantime, the server will try to hot code push the faulty version again.
 Therefore, we blacklist faulty versions on the device so we know not to retry.

 By default, the startup timeout is set to 20 seconds.
-If your app needs more time to startup (or considerably less), you can use [`App.setPreference`](http://docs.meteor.com/api/mobile-config.html#App-setPreference) to set `WebAppStartupTimeout` to another value.
+If your app needs more time to startup (or considerably less), you can use [`App.setPreference`](http://docs.meteor.com/api/mobile-config.html#App-setPreference) to set `WebAppStartupTimeout` to another value (in milliseconds).

 <h2 id="cordova-plugins">Native features with Cordova plugins</h2>